-The Purported Findings Do Not Support The Commission’s Decision.
+The Purported Findings Are Not Supported By Substantial Evidence.

 The Commission bases its retroactive suspension of direct access on three purported findings of fact.
-None of those purported findings support retroactive suspension, or limiting existing contracts to their initial terms.
+None of these purported findings, however, support retroactive suspension, or retroactive limiting of existing contracts to their initial terms.

-“Finding of Fact No.1” is “[a]n emergency exists in the electricity market in California.”
-The only evidentiary support for that assertion is an eighth-month old proclamation by the Governor.
-Since the date of the Governor’s proclamation, the threat of blackouts have vanished as a result of widespread conservation, the rapid approval and construction of new power plants, and price mitigation measures initiated by the Federal Energy Regulatory Commission.
-California has passed through the summer season without experiencing any significant interruptions in power supply.
-Such facts hardly warrant the conclusion that the emergency announced by the Governor in January has continued.
+“Finding of Fact No.1” provides that: “[a]n emergency exists in the electricity market in California.”
+The only evidentiary support for that assertion is an eight-month old proclamation by the Governor.
+Since the date of the Governor’s proclamation, the threat of blackouts has vanished as a result of widespread conservation, the rapid approval and construction of new power plants, and price mitigation measures initiated by the Federal Energy Regulatory Commission.
+California passed through the summer season without experiencing any significant interruptions in power supply.
+Indeed, the California State Senate on September 14, 2001, declared an end to the state of emergency announced by the Governor in January.
+(Exhibit __ at __.)
+The Governor’s eight month old declaration does not warrant the conclusion that the emergency has continued, particularly in the face of the Senate Resolution on September 14, 2001.

-The Order fails to explain how the emergency proclaimed by the Governor in January will be lessened by retroactive suspension of direct access or by curtailing the terms of existing direct access contracts.
-The January emergency related to limited generation capacity causing high electricity prices, which in turn had caused rolling blackouts and adverse financial consequences for California’s utilities.
-Retroactive suspension of direct access, however, is likely to limit, rather than expand, the amount and type of generation capacity available to California consumers, and further risks increasing the rates paid by Californians, both by returning direct access customers to utility service, and by stifling competition which in turn may lead to higher rates for bundled customers.
-Whether retroactive suspension of direct access would in fact lead to these results is unclear because the Commission rejected hearings to allow the Commission to determine whether or not such risks exist, and how they might be avoided.
+The Order also fails to explain how the emergency proclaimed by the Governor in January will be lessened by retroactive suspension of direct access or by curtailing the terms of existing direct access contracts.
+The January emergency related to limited generation capacity causing high electricity prices, which in turn caused rolling blackouts and adverse financial consequences for California’s utilities.
+Retroactive suspension of direct access, however, is likely to limit, rather than expand, the amount and type of generation capacity available to California consumers, and further risks increasing the rates paid by Californians, both by returning direct access customers to utility service, and by stifling competition which in turn may lead to higher rates.
+Whether retroactive suspension of direct access would in fact lead to these results is unclear because the Commission rejected hearings.
+The Commission thus does not know whether or not such risks continue to exist, and how they might be avoided.

-“Finding of Fact No.2” is that California Water Code § 80110 requires the Commission to determine when the right of retail end use customers to acquire service from other providers shall be suspended.
-Water Code § 80110, however, says nothing to authorize the abrogation of existing direct access contracts or end the right to acquire service retroactively.
+“Finding of Fact No.2” provides that: The Commission is required by Water Code § 80110 to determine when the right of retail end use customers to acquire service from other providers shall be suspended.
+Water Code § 80110, however, says nothing to authorize the abrogation of existing direct access contracts or to end the right to acquire service retroactively.
 In fact, as discussed previously, the express language of Water Code § 80110 demonstrates that the Legislature contemplated that the suspension of direct access would be prospective.

-“Finding of Fact No.3” provided:
+“Finding of Fact No.3” provides that:

-“Consistent with the draft decision mailed to parties on June 15, 2001, which suspended direct access effective July 1, 2001, and to ensure that we do not reward customers who have switched to direct assess since July 1, 2001 and disadvantage customers who continue to received bundled service from the utility, the July 1 effective date for suspension of direct access is unchanged.”
+“Consistent with the draft decision mailed to parties on June 15, 2001, which suspended direct access effective July 1, 2001, and to ensure that we do not reward customers who have switched to direct assess since July 1, 2001 and disadvantage customers who continue to receive bundled service from the utility, the July 1 effective date for suspension of direct access is unchanged.”

 This finding suffers from a number of flaws, and fails to support retroactive suspension.
-First, the finding ignores the prospective nature of the June 15, 2001 Initial Draft Decision, the First Revised Draft Decision setting a September 1, 2001 prospective suspension date, the Alternative Draft Decision of Commission Bilas declining to suspend direct access, and the Commission’s repeated postponement of any decision regarding suspension, all of which are inconsistent with the idea that the reference to the July 1, 2001 date in the initial draft decision provided adequate notice.
+First, the finding ignores the prospective nature of the June 15, 2001 Initial Draft Decision, the prospective nature of the First Revised Draft Decision setting a September 1, 2001 prospective suspension date, and the Alternative Draft Decision of Commission Bilas declining to suspend direct access.
+The finding also ignores the Commission’s repeated postponement of any decision regarding suspension, all of which are inconsistent with the idea that the reference to the July 1, 2001 date in the initial draft decision provided adequate notice.